paulfioravanti/presentations/get_paid_in_bitcoin/get_paid_in_bitcoin.md

 # *- Bitcoin Address* :hand:

 ^
-Neither have a function for our middle step to convert a private key to a Bitcoin public key, so it would seem that we're pretty much stopped in our tracks<br />
+Neither have a function for our middle step to convert a private key to a Bitcoin public key, so it would seem that we're pretty much stopped in our tracks.<br />

 ---